-Glioblastoma is one of a group of tumors called astrocytomas.
-These tumors start in astrocytes — star-shaped cells that nourish and support nerve cells (neurons) in your brain.
+Glioblastoma is one of a group of brain tumors called astrocytomas.
+These tumors start in astrocytes — star-shaped cells that nourish and support your brain’s nerve cells (neurons).
 However, a glioblastoma can contain many different types of brain cells — including dead brain cells.
-About 12 to 15 percent of people with brain tumors have glioblastomas.

 There are two types of glioblastoma:

-- Primary (de novo) is the most common type of glioblastoma.
+- Primary (de novo).
+Thisis the most common type of glioblastoma.
 It’s also the most aggressive form.

 Glioblastomas often grow in the frontal and temporal lobes of the brain.
 They can also be found in the brain stem, cerebellum, other parts of the brain, and the spinal cord.

 The median survival time for adults with glioblastoma is

 Children up to the age of 14 with higher-grade tumors tend to survive longer than adults.

 About 19.4% of kids with this tumor live for five years or more.
 And about 26% of adolescents and young adults between 15 and 29 live for five years or more.